Inside Abercrombie’s Plot To Win Over Gen Z, Where Everyone’s A Cool Kid

 In the past, price was a marker of quality, but over the last five years, brands like Everlane have popularized the idea of “affordable luxury,” that is, well-made products without massive markups.
 Levine believes that today’s customer is better able to assess quality and does not associate low prices with poor craftsmanship.
 “It’s not about being cheap,” Levine says.
 “It’s about the value of the product we are offering.”

 Increasingly, Abercrombie’s customers are shopping online rather than in store.
-Over the last two years, the brand has shuttered more than 100 stores in the U.S. But Horowitz, the company’s CEO, says Abercrombie is still very committed to brick and mortar.
-“These were our least performing stores in dying malls,” Horowitz says.
+Over the last two years, the brand has shuttered 93 stores in the U.S.–34 of which were from the Abercrombie brand–but the company is still very committed to brick and mortar.

-The company is slowly rolling out new store concepts that will allow customers to have a more seamless transition from digital to in-store shopping.
-You will be able to purchase a product online and pick it up in store, for instance.
+Abercrombie is rolling out new store concepts that will allow customers to have a more seamless transition from digital to in-store shopping.
+You are now able to purchase a product online and pick it up in store, for instance.
 And Abercrombie has a new app that customers can shop from, but also earn rewards and exclusive offers.
-In less than a year since it launched, the app already has close to a million subscribers, Horowitz says.
+In less than a year since it launched, the app already has close to four million subscribers, Horowitz says.
+(And 14 million subscribers when you count both the Hollister and Abercrombie & Fitch brands).

 Will The Changes Pay Off?